 Washington studied hairdressing in York, Pennsylvania and by 1913 had started her own hairdressing business.
 In 1919, Washington founded the Apex News and Hair Company.
 The Atlantic City plant manufactured over 75 products from raw materials and provided employment for over 215 men and women.
 Employees worked as chemists, lab technicians, teachers, and sales representatives.
 Washington also employed around 45,000 active Apex agents across the country to speak on behalf of her company and its many products.

-Washington has been praised as one of the most important business executives in the black community.
-She is recognized as a pioneer in promotional techniques and worked to establish a communications department that encouraged African-American organizations to support black businesses.
+Washington is praised as one of the most important business executives in the black community.
+She is recognized as a pioneer in promotional techniques and worked to establish a communications department.
+This encouraged African-American organizations to support black businesses.

 Widely known as Madame Washington, she also spent several years as an Atlantic County committeewoman.
 She served as a delegate to the Republican National Convention, president of Northside Business and Professional Women’s Club, and chair of the Industrial Department of the New Jersey State Federation of Colored Women’s Clubs.
 During World War II, Washington filled the positions of secretary and treasurer of the New Jersey Welfare Commission on the Conditions of Urban Colored Population.